syncfusion-content/maui-docs/MAUI/NavigationDrawer/Toggle-Animations.md

 control: NavigationDrawer
 documentation: ug
 ---
-# Setting Toggle Animations in .NET MAUI Navigation Drawer
+# Setting Toggle Animations in .NET MAUI Navigation Drawer (SfNavigationDrawer)

 The drawer toggling animation can be changed using the `Transition` property, and it can be set to three different values.
 Which are: